robertairds/my-google-dashboard/README.md

 This project is part of a "Vibe Coding" journey, focusing on practical learning, diverse representation in tech, and creative development.

 ---
-Built with 💜 by Roberta Rodrigues during the PrograMaria journey.
+Built by Roberta Rodrigues during the PrograMaria journey.